fathiahp/big_data_analytics/README.md

-Mining and Analyzing Text with R: @PlayStationFR on Twitter
+# Mining and Analyzing Text with R: @PlayStationFR on Twitter

+Using text analysis modeling techniques to transform data collected from Twitter into a sentiment analysis market research tool for business purposes.

 One of the methods that were introduced in Modeling Techniques for Big Data course was text analysis.
 Through this project, we would like to implement this technique along with sentiment analysis using Twitter for business purposes.
 The goal of this project is to be able to gather information from social media, clean and transform the data, and classify it to help business create a sentiment market research tool.
 In this project, we would like to capture people's emotions and sentiment relating to PlayStation France, for example, the tweets will be classified into positive and negative.
 The steps that will be taken in this project are as follows: